Get equal doses of history and ambiance in a state park cabin, woods, trees, or lakeside. Here are the best Texas State Park Lodges and cabins.

-The men of the CCC first cleared the land of underbrush, or in some cases replanted areas over-cut by lumber operations.
+The men of the CCC first cleared the land of underbrush or, in some cases, replanted areas over-cut by lumber operations.
 Then the CCC dealt with water issues, often making dams.
 To develop a park, the CCC cut trails and constructed roads.
 Then, construction began.
 Many times the Texas State Parks mimicked the rustic style of the National Park Service (NPS).

 The Best Texas State Park Lodges and Cabins

-Find the best Texas State Park lodges and cabins across the state from the East Texas Piney Woods to the rugged mountains in West Texas.
+Find the best Texas State Park lodges and cabins across the state, from the East Texas Piney Woods to the rugged mountains in West Texas.

 Indian Lodge at Davis Mountains State Park

-During 1935, the Civilian Conservation Corps companies 879 and 1856 constructed a lodge with Southwestern design elements.
+In 1935, the Civilian Conservation Corps companies 879 and 1856 constructed a lodge with Southwestern design elements.
 Find a white-washed abode building with courtyards and a fountain.